pawanv048/R-D/reactnative_interview/Easy/Js_qes.md

+# Easy question related to javascript

-#How arrow function is different from the normal function?
+## How arrow function is different from the normal function?

 Arrow functions and normal functions in JavaScript have some differences in syntax.
 + Normal Function: Requires an explicit return statement to return a value.